venturadan/startup/notes.md

 20. map and reduce are confusing for people, especially when we get to the beaches example
 	1. why does [p.shore] mean a string?
 21. Is destructuring like unzipping in Python?
-22. You can only return a single value in JS; destructuring returns lets you pretend thats not true
+22. You can only return a single value in JS; destructuring returns lets you pretend that,s not true
 23. JS is inline and cryptic and kind of gross
 	1. does it make the functionality clear or obfuscate it?